oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.3.7 Use of self referencing URLs Failing to Resolve

-For each item in an array of type `references_t` with the category `self` it must be tested that the URL referenced resolves with a HTTP status code less than 400.
+For each item in an array of type `references_t` with the category `self` it MUST be tested that the URL referenced resolves with a HTTP status code less than 400.

 > This test will most likely fail if the CSAF document is in a status before the initial release.
 For details about the HTTP status code classes see [RFC7231].